-On Tuesday, President Trump marked the 70th anniversary of the Thanksgiving Turkey presentation in the White House rose garden.
-Unlike the first president to receive a turkey, Harry S. Truman, Trump pardoned both turkeys, named Drumstick and Wishbone.
+President Trump will pardon a turkey on Tuesday.
+Unlike the first president to receive a turkey, Harry S. Truman, Trump will receive two turkeys, named Peas and Carrots.

 So what's the story behind this somewhat odd tradition of pardoning turkeys?